 You get ~$950 worth of free travel (AMEX Points + a travel credit) by getting the card and the fee is $699, for a net of ~$251 in your figurative wallet.

 Lounges and $251.
 Awesome.
 An absolute no-brainer if ever there was one.
 It’s a great opportunity to splurge on the luxury of lounge access for at least a year.

 Then for the subsequent years, the net fee is $499 with no Welcome Bonus obviously.
 Since you come out ahead by $250 in Year 1, that means the actual net for Year 2 is less than $250.

-That’s not too bad for unlimited lounge access, but in all cases, trying it for a year at no cost will help you decide how much you value the perks.
+That’s not too bad for unlimited lounge access ($124 per year if you keep it for Year 2), but in all cases, trying it for a year at no cost will help you decide how much you value the perks.